 I have never met a divorced couple that doesn’t have issues with each other.
 When someone says, “I want a divorce,” it can cause intense resentment and bitterness that stays with one or both of the people for a long time, sometimes forever.
 Hopefully bad feelings fade over time, but that’s not the case with some people.
-With divorce can come anger, bitterness, jealousy, and badmouthing of an ex to friends, family, or the worst, to kids.
-But some men and women take the resentment and anger they have for their spouse to another level: a level that is lower than the lowest of the low, the scum of the earth, and they exhibit some of the most despicable, disgusting behavior imaginable.
+Some men and women take the resentment and anger they have for their spouse to another level: a level that is lower than the lowest of the low, the scum of the earth, and they exhibit some of the most despicable, disgusting behavior imaginable.
 I am referring to the vindictive ex.

 Like most other divorced people, the vindictive ex has resentment, anger and bitterness.
 But the difference between he or she and a normal person is, the vindictive ex has a burning desire to punish or harm their ex.
 In other words, they want revenge and they will stop at nothing to destroy their former spouse to “get even.”